Bmeadows1/CSCI4600-07_Team4Project/Documents/Team4Requirements.md

 	**Type:** function\
 	**Summary:** Program will display earth or sun to give a reference to planet or star

-*If 3D proves to challenging we may use a 2D alternative
+*1. If 3D proves to challenging we may use a 2D alternative* *2.
+If the project goes well then we might use a dynamic system instead*